 Her total commission charge is $42.98.
 Amy’s net profit is $3,657.02 (3700 – 42.98).

 If Amy was trading in her Digitex account, the net profit would have been $3,700.
 Why?
-Because Digitex is a commission-free exchange.
+Because Digitex is a commission-free exchange and does not charge a fee for buying a futures contract or trading futures.
 In regard to custodial services, BitMEX is acting as the custodian for Amy’s account.
 Therefore, BitMEX has control of her entire account balance.
 Digitex, on the other hand, does not have a custodial relationship with any customer accounts.
 Consequently, the customer has complete control of the funds in her/his account.

 Of course, nobody likes a bear market.
 Bull markets are much more enjoyable.
-However, at least the cryptocurrency futures industry allows us the opportunity to potentially generate a profit while we wait for the bear market to end.
+However, at least the cryptocurrency futures industry and different trading strategies for cryptocurrency allows us the opportunity to potentially generate a profit while we wait for the bear market to end.
+Once you learn how to short sell bitcoin, you may not mind the bears so much.
 And Digitex will provide a perfect futures exchange for placing trades during the bear market.

 Throughout my trading career, I’ve never found a firm so dedicated to customer service as Digitex.
 During the development phase, they have been tirelessly searching for ways to provide a better user experience for the customer.

-For example, Digitex has a dedicated team available on Telegram to answer questions and provide information.
+For example, Digitex has a dedicated team available on Telegram to answer questions and provide information about buying a futures contract or any other function of the platform.
 Additionally, the firm constantly provides its customers with fresh content through the Digitex blog and Twitter account.
 Check it out!

 It’s not too late to get Early Access to Digitex when the company launches its commission-free exchange.
 The launch date is scheduled for January 15.
 You don’t want to miss this opportunity to participate in the first ever zero-fee cryptocurrency futures exchange.
 This is an exciting time for Digitex and the entire cryptocurrency industry.